pyscript/docs/docs/user-guide/dom.md

 * `style`: just like in `Element`, this proxy attribute can be used to change the style of the elements in a collection by setting the proper CSS rules, using `style` with the same API as a dictionary.
-* `html`: allows to change the `html` attribute on all the elements of a collection.
+* `html`: allows you to change the `html` attribute on all the elements of a collection.
-* `value`: allows to change the `value` attribute on all the elements of a collection.
+* `value`: allows you to change the `value` attribute on all the elements of a collection.